+RIPARIAN AREA Client/Plan Information:

+NECH 610.34

-RIPARIAN AREA Client/Plan Information: NECH 610.34 Procedure Guide Sheet hat apply to this Alternative 1 e Sheet review: Alternative 2 Other STEP 1.
-Is a riparian a Manual, Part rea present in or near the planning area?(Defir 411.) nition can be found in Title 190, General □ No If "No," document on the NRCS-CPA-52, or and information sources used and proceed · · · · · · · · · · · · · · · · · · · ☐ Yes If "Yes," go to Step 2.
-STEP 2. (s) address maintenance or improvement of wat ded by the riparian area? er quality, water quantity, and fish and wildlife □ No If "No," revise the plan to maintain or improve water quality, water quantity, and fish and wildlife benefits.
-Document the benchmark conditions and effects on the NRCS-CPA-52, or notes section below, go to Step 3 . ☐ Yes If "Yes,", go to Step 3.
-STEP 3.
-Do the action (s) conflict with the conservation values/function s of the riparian area? □ No If "No," document on the NRCS-CPA-52, or notes section below, the finding, rationale, and information sources used and proceed with planning. □ Yes If "Yes," inform the client of the values and functions of riparian areas, including their contribution to floodplain function, stream bank stability and integrity, nutrient cycling, pollutant filtering, sediment retention, and biological diversity, and present alternatives that will resolve the conflict.
+Evaluation Procedure Guide Sheet

+Check all that apply to this 🗌 Alternative 1

+Guide Sheet review: 🗌 Alternative 2 Other

+Is a riparian area present in or near the planning area?
+(Definition can be found in Title 190, General Manual, Part 411.)

+□ No If "No," document on the NRCS-CPA-52, or notes section below, the finding, rationale, and information sources used and proceed with planning.

+Do the action(s) address maintenance or improvement of water quality, water quantity, and fish and wildlife benefits provided by the riparian area?

+□ No If "No," revise the plan to maintain or improve water quality, water quantity, and fish and wildlife benefits.
+Document the benchmark conditions and effects on the NRCS-CPA-52, or notes section below, go to Step 3.

+□ Yes If "Yes,", go to Step 3.

+Do the action(s) conflict with the conservation values/functions of the riparian area?

+- □ No If "No," document on the NRCS-CPA-52, or notes section below, the finding, rationale, and information sources used and proceed with planning. - □ Yes If "Yes," inform the client of the values and functions of riparian areas, including their contribution to floodplain function, stream bank stability and integrity, nutrient cycling, pollutant filtering, sediment retention, and biological diversity, and present alternatives that will resolve the conflict.
 Document on the NRCS-CPA-52, or notes section below, the finding, rationale, and information sources used and proceed with planning.
-Notes: